WU-C2IR2/DR2UNet-for-TNBC-PDX-Tumor-Segmentation/README.md

 1. Git Clone the repository.
 2. Install `python 3.7.10` and the necessary packages by running `pip install -r requirements.txt`
 3. For five fold cross validation run `main2D.py` after selecting the network model you want to train the data on.
 The training considers data augmentation due to the limited dataspace available to us.
 The `main2D.py ` outputs the mean performance of the network model for 5 folds.
-4. For standalone training and validation run `main_training.py`.
-This runs a training for all the training data and by using a validation split of 20 %.
+4. For standalone training on the whole dataset after the cross-validation run `main_training.py` to generate the training-weights.

 ## References